-You will earn a right to a pension at Normal Retirement Age, usually age 65, once you earn five years of Vesting Service before you have a permanent Break-in-Service.
-If you satisfy these conditions you will be Vested, and your benefit generally cannot be taken away even if you no longer work in the building service industry.

-If you do not earn five years of Vesting Service, and you do not reach your Normal Retirement Age while still a Participant, you will not be entitled to any benefits under Program C. See "Loss of Pension Benefits" on pages 29-30 for more information on the circumstances under which you could lose benefits under Program C.
+You will earn a right to a pension at Normal Retirement Age (as defined on page 51), usually age 65, once you earn five years of Vesting Service before you have a permanent Break-in-Service.
+If you satisfy these conditions you will be Vested (see page 53), and your benefit generally cannot be taken away even if you no longer work in the building service industry.
+If you do not earn five years of Vesting Service, and you do not reach your Normal Retirement Age while still a Participant, you will not be entitled to any benefits under the Plan.
+See "Loss of Pension Benefits" on pages 31-32 for more information on the circumstances under which you could lose benefits under the Plan.
+Vesting Service is different from Service Credit.
+Vesting Service determines your eligibility for a pension; Service Credit determines how much the pension will be.

-Vesting Service is different from Service Credit and earned Service Credit.
-Vesting Service determines your eligibility for a pension.
-Service Credit determines your eligibility for a particular type of pension (except a Regular Pension).
-Earned Service Credit determines how much the pension will be (and eligibility for a Regular Pension).
-For each Plan Year (July 1 - June 30) during which you have at least 1,000 Hours of Service in Covered Employment, you will receive one year of Vesting Service.
+For each Plan Year (July 1 - June 30) during which you are in Covered Employment (at least 22 Weeks of Employment or 1,000 Hours of Service), you will receive one year of Vesting Service.
 (You will never receive more than one year of Vesting Service in a single Plan Year.)
 You may also receive Vesting Service working for a Contributing Employer in a position that is not covered by the Plan, if your work in that position is right before or is right after your Covered Employment for that same employer.
-In addition, Vesting Service includes Covered Employment under other programs of this Fund, subject to the limit that you cannot receive more than one year of Vesting Service for any Plan Year.
-Past Service Credit will also count as Vesting Service.
+In addition, Past Service Credit will also count as Vesting Service.

 Once you are Vested, even a lengthy absence from Covered Employment will not constitute a permanent Break-in-Service.
 You will qualify for a Pension if you earn five years or more of Vesting Service without a permanent Break-in-Service or attain Normal Retirement Age while still a Participant.
-See page 12 for detailed rules on Breaks-in-Service.
+See page 12-13 for detailed rules on breaks-in-service.

-It is important to note that Vesting Service is used to establish your eligibility for a pension, while earned Service Credit determines the amount of your pension.
-Service Credit determines your eligibility for a particular type of pension (except Regular Pension, which requires earned Service Credits).
+Alert: It is important to note that Vesting Service is used to establish your eligibility for a pension, while Service Credit determines the amount of your pension.